-Puerperal pyrexia is defined as the presence of a fever in a woman, within six weeks of giving birth, which is greater than or equal to 38°C.
+Puerperal pyrexia is defined as the presence of a fever, which is greater than or equal to 38°C, in a woman within six weeks of her having given birth.

 Specific causes of puerperal pyrexia may include: